MerelMoehn/favoread/README.md

 Manual tests that have been done:
 Registration:
-- Sign up, log in and log out: succesfull Submitting/adding/deleting book:
+- Sign up, log in and log out: succesfull
+- Authentication: unsuccesful: an not logged in user could get by pages via the urls.
+[Go to bug.](https://github.com/MerelMoehn/favoreads/issues/48)
+Submitting/adding/deleting book:
 - Submitting a book, including feedback message: succesfull
 - Uploading an image while submitting a book: unsuccesful: [Go to bug.](https://github.com/MerelMoehn/favoreads/issues/46)